 Per CDC guidelines for Expert Review Panels, HBV infection in health-care providers and students who do not perform invasive exposure-prone procedures should be managed as a personal health issue and does not require special panel oversight.
-Due to this, during the M1 and M2 year students will only be required to report titer levels once a year.
+For most chronically infected HBV-infected students who conform to current standards for infection control, HBV status alone does not require any curtailing of their practices or supervised learning experiences.
 CDC guidelines will also be followed for both Human Immunodeficiency Virus (HIV) and Hepatitis C Virus (HCV).